 How I trekked with a Nyingma Buddhism group of Lamas and was beaten by the famous Oracle Gyalchen Karma Thinley in Dirang in Arunachal Pradesh.

-My travels are always very rich in emotions and beautiful encounters and I have fond memories of them.
+My solo travels are always very rich in emotions and beautiful encounters and I have fond memories of them.

 But once is not usual, in this article, I will tell you the most terrifying of my unique travel experiences.